extinctconcept/Project-1.4/README.md

 \q "This quits psql command line"
 \du "This lists all database users"
 \?
 "This lists more helpful commands"
-\list "This lists the databases available"
+\l "This lists the databases available"
 ```